-We as hypothyroid or Hashimoto’s patients have learned so much over the years about why our iron levels can fall, what labs to do, how to read those labs, why it’s NOT just about ferritin (storage iron), and how our low iron levels can push reverse T3 (RT3) up, the inactive thyroid hormone.
+We as hypothyroid or Hashimoto’s patients have learned so much over the years about why our iron levels can fall, what labs to do, how to read those labs, why it’s NOT just about ferritin (which is simply a protein that stores iron), and how our low iron levels can push reverse T3 (RT3) up, the inactive thyroid hormone.
 Janie Bowthorpe, hypothyroid patient and site creator

 7 reasons one’s iron can fall